Austria

 ABB launches its sustainability framework 2030 focused on balancing the needs of society, the environment and the economy to create success for all of its stakeholders.
 Its key goal is carbon neutrality.

-ABB introduces a global HSE/SA management system for health, safety, the environment, security and sustainability, creating clear and common expectations for all of its global business.
+ABB introduces a global HSE/SA management system for health, safety, the environment, security and sustainability, creating clear and common expectations for its entire global business.

 ABB streamlines the number of measures within its 2020 objectives and includes new targets on greenhouse gas emissions, gender equality and employee well-being.

-ABB launched a health and wellbeing initiative to promote resilience and integrate good health practices into the daily life of all of its employees.
+ABB launches a health and wellbeing initiative to promote resilience and integrate good health practices into the daily life of all of its employees.

 ABB extends its engagement with stakeholders by creating an external panel to review and challenge the company’s sustainability performance and reporting.

-ABB holds first global safety week, attracting 140,000 participants to about 2,500 training sessions in different parts of the world.
+ABB holds its first global safety week, attracting 140,000 participants to about 2,500 training sessions around the world.

 ABB launches a new set of sustainability objectives up to 2020.